-Our nationally accredited art program has a full selection of offerings in studio, art education and art history.
-Join us in one of the oldest disciplines known to man.
+Our nationally accredited program has a full selection of offerings in studio art, art education and art history.

 If living a creative life and learning about the visual culture of your world interests you, then the Department of Art and Art History has a full array of courses to pique your interest and help prepare you for a career in the arts.